-Therefore, fundamental knowledge or moral education is extremely important.
-Without this foundation, even wholesome knowledge can create problems and sufferings to family life and society.
-So, human knowledge is use to solve poverty and other problems and not for selfishness, exploitation and harming.
+Therefore, fundamental knowledge or moral education is Without this foundation. extremely important. even wholesome knowledge can create problems and sufferings to family life and society.
+So, human knowledge is use to solve poverty and other problems and not for selfishness. exploitation and harming.
 Therefore, human worldly knowledge has two kinds; wholesome and unwholesome.
 There is also a special knowledge or transcendental knowledge, or super knowledge only came from a Buddha.